Definition

 -

-They can be caused by diseases such as diverticulosis or occur after surgery such as gastrectomy.
+They can be caused by diseases such as diverticulosis or occur following surgical interventions like gastrectomy.

 -

-They can be caused by different diseases like scleroderma, diabetes mellitus, chronic pancreatitis, hypothyroidism, etc. This is because diabetes is the most common cause of slow bowel movements.
+They can be caused by various diseases such as scleroderma, diabetes mellitus, chronic pancreatitis, hypothyroidism, etc. Indeed, diabetes is the most common cause of slowed intestinal movements.

-Irritable bowel syndrome and celiac disease are also fairly high prevalence factors for SIBO.
+Irritable bowel syndrome or celiac disease are also factors with a fairly high prevalence of SIBO.

 -

-Associated with bowel movement disorders, it can cause bacterial overgrowth, especially in the elderly.
+Associated with intestinal motility disorders, it can cause bacterial overgrowth, especially in elderly people.

 Symptoms

-Symptoms of bacterial overgrowth syndrome may include extradigestive symptoms such as chronic fatigue or trouble concentrating, headache, joint pain, eczema, asthma rosacea, depression
+Symptoms of bacterial overgrowth syndrome can include extra-digestive symptoms such as chronic fatigue or concentration disorders, headaches, joint pain, eczema, rosacea, asthma, depression

-Of course, there are digestive symptoms, such as abdominal pain, bloating, gas, belching, nausea, reflux, constipation, diarrhea or steatorrhea (oily diarrhea).
-This is because excess intestinal bacteria alter the bile salts involved in the digestion of lipids, which leads to malabsorption of fat and can be the cause of steatorrhea, or even anemia.
+Of course, there are digestive symptoms such as abdominal pain, bloating, gas, belching, nausea, reflux, constipation, diarrhea, or steatorrhea (oily diarrhea).
+Indeed, excess intestinal bacteria alter bile salts involved in fat digestion, leading to fat malabsorption and possibly causing steatorrhea or anemia.

-However, many people with this syndrome are asymptomatic and only show weight loss or nutritional deficiencies.
-This is because the bacteria present in excess consume the nutrients ingested, in particular carbohydrates and vitamin B12, which can lead to deficiencies in calories, vitamins and minerals.
+However, many people with this syndrome are asymptomatic and only present weight loss or nutritional deficiencies.
+Indeed, the excess bacteria consume ingested nutrients, especially carbohydrates and vitamin B12, which can lead to deficiencies in calories, vitamins, and minerals.

-Currently, the gold standard diagnostic test for bacterial overgrowth syndrome is culture of a sample of intestinal fluid with a bacterial concentration greater than 105bacteria / mL.
-However, this test has certain limitations.
-Indeed, this test is invasive since it requires an endoscopy, it is expensive, it carries risks of contamination, it may not detect the syndrome if it is present in a more distant section of the small intestine and the culture intestinal bacteria can be difficult.
-To overcome these drawbacks, indirect detection methods for the syndrome have been developed.
+Currently, the reference diagnostic test for bacterial overgrowth syndrome is the culture of a sample of intestinal fluid showing a bacterial concentration greater than 105 bacteria/mL.
+However, this test has some limitations.
+Indeed, it is invasive as it requires endoscopy, it is costly, carries risks of contamination, may not detect the syndrome if it is present in a more distant section of the small intestine, and culturing intestinal bacteria can be challenging.
+To overcome these drawbacks, indirect detection methods of the syndrome have been developed.

 Treatment

-Medical treatment for bacterial overgrowth syndrome includes antibiotics, such as rifaximin or metronidazole, and dietary modifications.
-One third of patients are believed to be cured with just one prescription for antibiotics.
-However, recurrences are still frequent, as the cause of the onset of SIBO must also be addressed.
-The challenge for gastroenterologists is to deal with the underlying dysfunction, which causes bacteria to overgrow.
+Medical treatment of bacterial overgrowth syndrome includes antibiotics such as rifaximin or metronidazole and dietary modifications.
+One-third of patients would be cured with a single antibiotic prescription.
+However, relapses remain frequent because the cause of SIBO must also be addressed.
+The challenge for gastroenterologists is to treat the underlying dysfunction that causes bacterial overgrowth.
 In some cases, unfortunately, this is almost impossible.
-However, it is possible to treat with antibiotics more than once, and some drugs can also help speed up small intestine motility.
-Also, gastroenterologists suggest probiotic cures as well as alow FODMAP diet to help patients regain digestive comfort.
+It is, however, possible to treat with antibiotics more than once, and some medications can also help speed up small intestine motility.
+Additionally, gastroenterologists suggest probiotic courses as well as a low FODMAP diet to help patients regain digestive comfort.

 Nutritional approach

-The nutritional approach to bacterial overgrowth syndrome involves modification of the diet.
-Indeed, adopting a diet low in carbohydrates (the FODMAP diet) and high in fat is generally recommended.
-This diet may be beneficial in limiting digestive symptoms and malabsorption since gut bacteria primarily consume carbohydrates at the expense of fat.
-This diet thus makes it possible to limit bacterial growth.
-Finally,food supplements quality can also be used to prevent or correct nutritional deficiencies in calories, vitamins, minerals, etc.
+The nutritional approach to bacterial overgrowth syndrome involves modifying the diet.
+Indeed, adopting a low-carbohydrate (FODMAP diet) and high-fat diet is generally recommended.
+This diet can be beneficial to limit digestive symptoms and malabsorption since intestinal bacteria mainly consume carbohydrates rather than fats.
+This diet thus helps limit bacterial growth.
+Finally, quality dietary supplements can also be used to prevent or correct nutritional deficiencies in calories, vitamins, minerals, etc.

-As for the other causes of malabsorption, the nutritional approach of intestinal bacterial overgrowth syndrome aims to adjust food intake in order to provide a diet that is the most adequate and balanced possible while limiting digestive symptoms and avoiding worsen malabsorption.
-These adjustments may require the assistance of a dietitian to determine the right food intake for each individual's needs, to define the appropriate foods and to implement personalized dietary strategies.
+As with other causes of malabsorption, the nutritional approach to intestinal bacterial overgrowth syndrome aims to adjust dietary intake to provide the most adequate and balanced diet possible while limiting digestive symptoms and avoiding worsening malabsorption.
+These adjustments may require the assistance of a dietitian to determine dietary intakes adapted to each individual's needs, to define appropriate foods, and to implement personalized dietary strategies.

 References